Finn-Else-McCormick-Abertay/Faerie-Engine/README.md

 meson setup builddir
 ```

-Once builddir exists, the project can be built by calling 'meson compile' from within it:
+Once builddir exists, the project can be built with the following command:
 ```
-cd builddir
-meson compile
+meson compile -C builddir
 ```

 > If Meson cannot find the dependencies, check that it is finding the right pkg-config.
 It will use the first one available in PATH, and libraries like gstreamer will sometimes have their own one.